nixworks/public/news/2015/05/25/index.md

 ##### Republic of Turkey
 ### [Two recent polls indicate that the ruling party in Republic of Turkey, the Justice and Development Party of Recep Tayyip Erdogan, is in danger of losing its parliamentary majority in the June 7 election. ](/news/2015/05/25/two-recent-polls-indicate-that-the-ruling-party-in-republic-of-turkey-the-justice-and-development-party-of-recep-tayyip-erdoaan-is-in-dan.md)
-_Context: Recep Tayyip Erdogan, Republic of Turkey, ruling party, election in June_
+_Context: Recep Tayyip Erdogan, election in June, ruling party, Republic of Turkey_

 ## [Previous Day...](/news/2015/05/24/index.md)